Lichtenburg, South Africa: Motor Sport

 The Lichtenburg Sports Car Club is affiliated with the South African Motor Sports body and motor car and motor cycle races—both on the race track and offroad—represented here, attract well-known racing drivers.

 Peet Swart, a well known track athlete, is situated in Lichtenburg.

 Places and Tourism

 Lichtenburg Diggings Museum

 The theme of the museum is the alluvial diamant diggings of this region from 1925 to 1935, then the richest public diggings in the world.
 The biggest pure red diamond (flawless) ("pigeon blood red") in the world was found here in 1927.
 The stone was of 33 carat.
 It was sold for 66 pounds and was later valued at $150,000.
 The stone would be worth more than $6 million today and is the purest red diamond in the world.

 The biggest diamond rush in history took place in March 1927 on the farm Grasfontein near Lichtenburg, when 25,000 runners took part to peg their claims.

 The town accommodates a social-historical museum and an Agricultural museum with a big collection of antique tractors and many other objects, and the new Digging Museum.

+The Museum is no more it was burned down in a senseless act.
+None of the above museums are present any more in the town all was destroyed or looted.